vuetifyjs/vuetify/packages/docs-next/src/pages/en/home.md

 alert(value="warning") Components.Alerts.alert1
 ```

-These alerts can be placed under the `Caveat` section of the `.md` page.
+If you are converting a component page these alerts can be placed under the `Caveat` section of the `.md` page.
+For non-component pages, place these in the same order provided in the `.pug` file.

-1. Find the `.json` file that relates to the section at the end of the alert (in this case `Components.Alerts.alert1`).
-This is a path to the `.json` file in your local *Vuetify* repo.
-It can be found at `src/lang/en/components/Alerts.json` and the json property would be `alert1`.
+1. Find the `.json` file that relates to the section at the end of the alert.
+    * This is a path to the `.json` file in your local *Vuetify* repo.
+    * To find file: start from `src/lang/en`.
+    * `Components.Alerts.alert1` => `Components/Alerts.json` and we want the `alert1` property within the file.
-2. Create an alert in the `Caveat` section of your `.md` page with the following format:
+2. Create an alert in your `.md` page with the following format:

 ```md
 <alert type="warning">